mimiro-io/universal-data-api-specification/entity-constraint-langauge.md

 ## Property Value Type Constraint

-Instances of the `Property Value TYpe Constraint` class are used to ensure that an the value of a given property class on a given entity class must be of a given type. e.g. date of birth on person must be of type DateTime.
+Instances of the `Property Value Type Constraint` class are used to ensure that an the value of a given property class on a given entity class must be of a given type. e.g. date of birth on person must be of type DateTime.

 The data model for this constraint defines:
 - the entity class whose instances must meet the constraint